adtserapio/radsim/readme.md

-# VizSim
+# RadSim
-Using Image CAPTCHAs for Crowdsourcing the Ranking of Visual Similarity
+An interactive reader performance study application that streamlines the process of aggregating image visual similarity data